oswanderson/iterm-zsh-tmux/README.md

 ## Text Fonts

-After all this proccess, on Mac OS, open iTerm (or you terminal) and alter you terminal fonts to `Meslo LG M DZ Regular for Powerline` and set the **Non-ASCII Font** to the same.
+On Mac OS, open iTerm (or you terminal) and alter you terminal fonts to `Meslo LG M DZ Regular for Powerline` and set the **Non-ASCII Font** to the same.

 ## Solarized Dark